purplehays09/purplehays09/README.md

 ### Hi there 👋

 Hi I am David!
-I am an estatic and driven Full Stack Developer working on turning ideas into technology!
+I am an ecstatic and driven Full Stack Developer working on turning ideas into technology!
 I am currently working on making my own Table Top RPG 'Undiscovered' that will take the pen and paper roots and redisign them to make a game wholly devoted to creative problemsolving in character!

 - 🔭 I’m currently working on Rails/React
 - 🌱 I’m currently learning MongoDB